-Evidence-based care practices have been shown to improve member outcomes through clinical research.
-Treatment protocol values are evidence-based recommendations for care.
-CHRISTUS Health Medicare Plus (HMO) and CHRISTUS Health Medicare Guardian (HMO) plans recommend referring to several sources that can provide up to date preventative guidelines that are regularly maintained.
-The Medicare Preventive Service Chart is located at: Preventive Services Chart | Medicare Learning Network® | MLN006559 May 2022 (cms.gov), also for pediatric care, periodically schedule.pdf (aap.org), and lastly The United States Preventive Services Taskforce (uspreventiveservicestaskforce.org).
+Evidence-based care practices have been shown to improve member outcomes through clinical research and CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO), and CHRISTUS Health Medicare Guardian (HMO) plans recommend referring to several sources that can provide up to date preventative guidelines that are regularly maintained.
+The Medicare Preventive Service Chart is located at: Preventive Services Chart | Medicare Learning Network® | MLN006559 May 2022 (cms.gov), also for pediatric care, periodically schedule.pdf (aap.org), and lastly The United States Preventative Services Task Force (uspreventiveservicestaskforce.org).
 The USPSTF Guidelines includes services rated A or B, recommended by the Adults and Children Preventive Health Guidelines established by United States Preventive Services Task Force (USPSTF).
 These preventive health guidelines include recommendations for screenings, tests, immunizations, and counseling, among other helpful recommendations.

-CHRISTUS Health Advantage adopts nationally accepted evidence-based preventive services guidelines for healthy adults and children with normal risks (Grade A and B), and the Centers for Disease Control and Prevention (CDC).
-Where there is a lack of sufficient evidence to recommend for or against a service by these sources, or conflicting interpretation of evidence, CHRISTUS Health Advantage may adopt recommendations from other nationally recognized sources.
+CHRISTUS Health Plan adopts nationally accepted evidence-based preventive services guidelines for healthy adults and children with normal risks (Grade A and B).
+Where there is a lack of sufficient evidence to recommend for or against a service by these sources, or conflicting interpretation of evidence, CHRISTUS may adopt recommendations from other nationally recognized sources.
 Preventive Health Guidelines that have been formally adopted can be accessed online.